mindvoxel/swap/README.md

 `items` contains rows with a name, a key to the profile which the item belongs to, an item description, and an estimated value.
 Added a new row for images, stored as a LONGBLOB in the database

 We need another table for `inbox`, contains rows with a recipient, sender, item1, item2.

+Form Validation:
+Edit Inventory – insertItem.php
+Image: must be a .jpeg or .jpg
+Item-Name: must be unique for the user- if Mary has a car and Grace has a car it is fine but Grace cannot have 2 items named car and cannot contain +
+Description: Must  be less than 140 characters and not contain + - !@#$%&* or any other illegal characters you want to add
+Value: must be a positive number greater than 0 and less than 500,000

+Edit Inventory: removeItem.php
+Item-Name: characters and numbers only
+Value: numbers only